stormpath/stormpath-documentation/source/errors.rst

 5112: Specifying a Group as a defaultGroupStore is not currently supported.

-5114: The specified Account store reference is invalid.
+5114: The specified Account Store reference is invalid.

 6XXX: Directory
 ===============

-6100: The Directory does not allow creation of new accounts or Groups.
+6100: This Directory does not allow creation of new Accounts or Groups.

 6101: The Account’s Directory is not enabled for the verification email workflow.